cf-toolsuite/robert/docs/ENDPOINTS.md

 POST /clone
 ```

-Clones source from a Git repository to your local desktop
+Clones source from a Git repository to your local desktop.

 Minimum required inputs: